Back to Learning Center

 Aimee Pingenot Key | March 12, 2024

-The modern premarital agreement can often be the secret to a stronger, happier marriage.
-Creating prenuptial agreements in Texas can provide couples with the opportunity to work together and talk about hard issues, like their finances, independent estates, and what they want to form together, before they get married.
-Having a prenup agreement in Texas encourages couples to sit down and have constructive conversations about what their future looks like together financially before they enter into marriage, which can save a lot of heartache and difficult conversations in the long run.
+A premarital agreement could be the secret to a stronger, happier marriage.
+Creating prenuptial agreements in Texas can provide couples with the opportunity to work together and talk about hard issues, including finances, independent estates, and what they want to form together, before they get married.
+Having a prenup agreement in Texas encourages couples to sit down and have constructive conversations about what their future looks like financially before they enter into marriage, which can save a lot of heartache and difficult conversations in the long run.
 If a marriage ends in divorce, a clear framework has been laid out to guide dissolution in a concrete and cost-efficient manner.

 What Does a Prenup Cover?